 What is the 16-19 Tuition Fund?

-The 16 to 19 tuition fund is an allocation of one-off funding for the 2020 to 2021 academic year only.
+The 16 to 19 tuition fund is an additional allocation funding for the 2021 to 2022 academic year, which is an extension of the fund made available last year.
 It is ring-fenced funding for 16 to 19 providers to mitigate the disruption to learning arising from coronavirus (COVID-19).
 The funding has been provided to support small group tuition for 16 to 19 students in English, Maths, and other courses where learning has been disrupted.

 Who can be supported by the 16-19 Tuition Fund?

-The fund is designed to primarily benefit 16-19 students who have not already achieved a GCSE Grade 4 or higher in Maths and/or English, however, the fund may also support students who have not achieved a GCSE Grade 5 or higher.
+The fund is designed to primarily benefit 16-19 students who have not already achieved a GCSE Grade 4 or higher in Maths and/or English, however, the fund may also support students who have achieved a higher grade but are from an economically disadvantaged background.
 Students aged 19-24 with an Education and Health Care Plan (EHCP) can also be supported through the fund.

 How will Shrewsbury Colleges Group use the 16-19 Tuition Fund?